Mt. SAC Important Message

 Clinical Experience 3A RAD 3A

-• Adapt radiographic procedures in response to societal, cultural, and individual patient factors.
+• Adapt radiographic procedures to societal, cultural, and individual patient factors.

-• Perform patient positioning to accurately demonstrate required anatomy.
+• Perform patient positioning to demonstrate required anatomy.

 Clinical Experience 3B RAD 3B

-• Demonstrate professional behavior and adherence to radiographer practice standards.
+• Demonstrate professional behavior and ethical practice in clinical radiography.

-• Adapt radiographic procedures in response to societal, cultural, and individual patient factors.
+• Adapt radiographic procedures to societal, cultural, and individual patient factors.

-• Perform patient positioning to accurately demonstrate required anatomy.
+• Perform patient positioning to demonstrate required anatomy.

 • The student will select technical factors producing quality diagnostic images with the lowest possible radiation exposure.